 The term “interests” shall mean the resource area values and resource areas protected by this bylaw.

 The term “isolated wetlands” means freshwater wetlands not bordering on a water body and at least 1,000 square feet in surface area.

+The term “land subject to coastal storm flowage” shall mean land subject to any inundation by any tidally influenced river, stream, creek, and/or brook caused by coastal storms up to and including that caused by the 100-year storm, surge of record or storm of record, whichever is greater.

+The term “land subject to tidal action” shall mean land subject to the periodic rise and fall of any tidally influenced river, stream, creek, and/or brook, or of a coastal water body, including spring tides.

-The term “permit” shall mean any Order of Conditions, Order of Resource Area Delineation, Determination of Applicability, or other document issued by the Commission approving work in a resource area subject to jurisdiction of this bylaw.
+The term “permit” shall mean a document issue by the Commission solely under this bylaw or regulations promulgated hereunder.

-The term "pond" shall follow the definition of 310 CMR 10.04 except a size threshold of 1,000 square feet shall apply.
+The term "pond" shall follow the definition of 310 CMR 10.04, and as may be amended, except a size threshold of 5,000 square feet shall apply.

-The term "rare species" shall include, without limitation, all vertebrate and invertebrate animals and all plant species listed as endangered, threatened, or of special concern by the Massachusetts Division of Fisheries and Wildlife or the United States Fish and Wildlife Service, regardless of whether the habitat in which they occur has been previously identified by the Massachusetts Division of Fisheries and Wildlife.
+The term "rare species" shall include, without limitation, all vertebrate and invertebrate animals and all plant species listed as endangered, threatened, or of special concern by the Massachusetts Division of Fisheries and Wildlife, the United States Fish and Wildlife Service, and/or the National Oceanic and Atmospheric Administration regardless of whether the habitat in which they occur has been previously identified and/or mapped by the Massachusetts Division of Fisheries and Wildlife Natural Heritage and Endangered Species Program.

-The term "vernal pool" shall include, in addition to scientific definitions found in the regulations under the Wetlands Protection Act, any confined basin or depression not occurring in existing lawns, gardens, landscaped areas or driveways which, at least in most years, holds water for a minimum of two continuous months during the spring and or summer, contains at least 200 cubic feet of water at some time during most years, is free of adult predatory fish populations, and provides essential breeding and rearing habitat functions for amphibian, reptile or other vernal pool community species which have been found in the basin or depression, regardless of whether the site has been certified by the Massachusetts Division of Fisheries and Wildlife.
+The term "vernal pool" shall include, in addition to scientific definitions found in the regulations under the Wetlands Protection Act, any confined basin or depression not occurring in existing lawns, gardens, landscaped areas or driveways which, at least in most years, holds water for a minimum of two continuous months during the spring and or summer, contains at least 200 cubic feet of water at some time during most years, is free of adult predatory fish populations, and provides essential breeding and rearing habitat functions for amphibian, reptile or other vernal pool community species which have been found in the basin or depression.
 The boundary of the vernal pool is the mean annual high-water line defining the depression.
+A vernal pool may be subject to jurisdiction hereunder regardless of whether it has been certified by the Massachusetts Division of Fisheries and Wildlife’s Natural Heritage and Endangered Species Program.

+The term “written notice” shall include notice by electronic mail.

-Except as otherwise provided in this bylaw or in associated regulations of the Commission, the definitions of terms and the procedures in this bylaw shall be as set forth in the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00).
+Except as otherwise provided in this bylaw or in associated regulations of the Commission, the definitions of terms and the procedures in this bylaw shall be as set forth in the Wetlands Protection Act (G.L. c.
+131, §40) and regulations (310 CMR 10.00).

 5. Burden of Proof

-The applicant for a permit shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the permit application will not have significant or cumulative adverse effects on the interests protected by this bylaw.
-Failure to provide adequate evidence to the Commission supporting this burden shall be sufficient cause for the Commission to deny a permit or grant a permit with conditions, or, at the Commission’s discretion and with the applicant’s permission, to continue a public hearing or meeting to another date to enable the applicant or others to present additional evidence upon such terms and conditions the Commission deems reasonable.
+The applicant for a permit, Notice of Intent, or Request for Determination of Applicability shall have the burden of proving by a preponderance of the credible evidence that the work proposed in the application will not have significant or cumulative adverse effects on the interests protected by this bylaw.
+Failure to provide adequate evidence to the Commission supporting this burden shall be sufficient cause for the Commission to deny a permit or Order of Conditions or grant a permit, Order of Conditions, or Determination of Applicability with conditions, or, at the Commission’s discretion and with the applicant’s permission, to continue a public hearing or meeting to another date to enable the applicant or others to present additional evidence upon such terms and conditions the Commission deems reasonable.

 6. Applications, Fees, & Outside Consultants